MathisMARION/wisun-br-linux/HIF.md

     15.4 frame.

  - `uint64_t timestamp_rx_us`
-    The timestamp (relative to the date of the RCP reset) when the frame have been received on the device.
+    The timestamp (relative to the date of the RCP reset) when the frame has been received on the device.

  - `uint16_t duration_rx_us`